Noam Dar

 Noam Dar (נועם דר; born 28 July 1993) is an Israeli-Scottish professional wrestler.
 He is signed to WWE where he performs on the NXT brand and is a record-setting four-time NXT Heritage Cup Champion.
+He is currently a mentor and tag team partner with Romeo Moreno.

 Dar first wrestled for WWE in the 2016 Cruiserweight Classic, and is the first wrestler of Israeli origin to perform for the company.
 He has also worked for Total Nonstop Action Wrestling (TNA) and on its British Boot Camp series, as well as Insane Championship Wrestling (ICW), Progress Wrestling, Preston City Wrestling (PCW), Dragon Gate UK (DGUK), Revolution Pro Wrestling (RPW), Westside Xtreme Wrestling (wXw), Global Force Wrestling (GFW), and Ring of Honor (ROH).
 He's a two-time ICW 0-G Champion, a one-time PCW Cruiserweight Champion, and a one-time ICW World Heavyweight Champion, among other championships and accomplishments.

 Early life

 Noam Dar was born in Be'er Ya'akov, Israel on 28 July 1993.
 He moved with his family to Scotland at the age of five and settled in Ayr, where he became a supporter of Glasgow-based Scottish Premiership football club Rangers and a fan of English rock band Oasis, the latter of which inspired a large part of his wrestling gimmick.